adiazgranadosm/AnomaliesDetectionAIAgent/README.md

 - Agent_data_generator.ipynb: Generates synthetic industrial sensor datasets to simulate various fault scenarios for model training and system validation.

+- documents/: Directory for unstructured PDF manuals and technical guides used by the RAG system.

 ## License

 This project is for academic research purposes.